procore-oss/blueprinter/docs/dsl/fields.md

 ## Extracting field values

-Blueprinter is pretty smart about extracting field values from objects, but there are ways to customize the behavior if needed.
+Blueprinter is pretty smart about extracting field values from objects and Hashes, but there are ways to customize the behavior if needed.

 ### Default behavior